-- (i) for unit school districts with a district average 1995-96 Per Capita Tuition Charge of less than \$5,900, no more than 25% of the total amount of property tax increment revenue produced by those housing units that have received tax increment finance assistance under this Act; - (ii) for elementary school districts with a district average 1995-96 Per Capita Tuition Charge of less than \$5,900, no more than 17% of the total amount of property tax increment revenue produced by those housing units that have received tax increment finance assistance under this Act; and - (iii) for secondary school districts with a district average 1995-96 Per Capita Tuition Charge of less than \$5,900, no more than 8% of the total amount of property tax increment revenue produced by those housing units that have received tax increment finance assistance under this Act. - (B) For alternate method districts, flat grant districts, and foundation districts with a district average 1995-96 Per Capita Tuition Charge equal to or more than \$5,900, excluding any school district with a population in excess of 1,000,000, by multiplying the district's increase in attendance resulting from the net increase in new students enrolled in that school district who reside in housing units within the redevelopment project area that have received financial assistance through an agreement with the municipality or because the municipality incurs the cost of necessary infrastructure improvements within the boundaries of the housing sites necessary for the completion of that housing as authorized by this Act since the designation of the redevelopment project area by the most recently available per capita tuition cost as defined in Section 10-20.12a of the School Code less any increase in general state aid as defined in Section 18-8.05 of the School Code attributable to these added new students subject to the following annual limitations:
+(i) for unit school districts with a district

+- of property tax increment revenue produced by those housing units that have received tax - (ii) for elementary school districts with a district average 1995-96 Per Capita Tuition Charge

+- of less than \$5,900, no more than 17% of the total amount of property tax increment revenue produced - by those housing units that have received tax - increment finance assistance under this Act; and - (iii) for secondary school districts with a district average 1995-96 Per Capita Tuition Charge of less than \$5,900, no more than 8% of the total - amount of property tax increment revenue produced - by those housing units that have received tax increment finance assistance under this Act. - (B) For alternate method districts, flat grant districts, and foundation districts with a district - average 1995-96 Per Capita Tuition Charge equal to or - more than \$5,900, excluding any school district with a - population in excess of 1,000,000, by multiplying the 23 - district's increase in attendance resulting from the - net increase in new students enrolled in that school 25 - district who reside in housing units within the 27 redevelopment project area that have received - 28 financial assistance through an agreement with the - municipality or because the municipality incurs the - 30 cost of necessary infrastructure improvements within the boundaries of the housing sites necessary for the - 32 completion of that housing as authorized by this Act - since the designation of the redevelopment project area by the most recently available per capita tuition - cost as defined in Section 10-20.12a of the School Code 35 - less any increase in general state aid as defined in
-- (i) for unit school districts, no more than 40% of the total amount of property tax increment revenue produced by those housing units that have received tax increment finance assistance under this Act; - (ii) for elementary school districts, no more than 27% of the total amount of property tax increment revenue produced by those housing units that have received tax increment finance assistance under this Act; and - (iii) for secondary school districts, no more than 13% of the total amount of property tax increment revenue produced by those housing units that have received tax increment finance assistance under this Act. - (C) For any school district in a municipality with a population in excess of 1,000,000, the following restrictions shall apply to the reimbursement of increased costs under this paragraph (7.5): - (i) no increased costs shall be reimbursed unless the school district certifies that each of the schools affected by the assisted housing project is at or over its student capacity; - (ii) the amount reimburseable shall be reduced by the value of any land donated to the school district by the municipality or developer, and by the value of any physical improvements made to the schools by the municipality or developer; and

-(iii) the amount reimbursed may not affect amounts otherwise obligated by the terms of any bonds, notes, or other funding instruments, or the terms of any redevelopment agreement.
+1 Section 18-8.05 of the School Code attributable to these added new students subject to the following 2 annual limitations: 3 (i) for unit school districts, no more than 40%4 5 of the total amount of property tax increment revenue produced by those housing units that have 6 received tax increment finance assistance under 7 this Act; 8 9 (ii) for elementary school districts, no more than 27% of the total amount of property tax 10 increment revenue produced by those housing units 11 12 that have received tax increment finance assistance under this Act; and 1.3 (iii) for secondary school districts, no more 14 than 13% of the total amount of property tax 15 16 increment revenue produced by those housing units 17 that have received tax increment finance assistance under this Act.
+18 (C) For any school district in a municipality with 19 a population in excess of 1,000,000, the following 20 restrictions shall apply to the reimbursement of 21 increased costs under this paragraph (7.5): 22 (i) no increased costs shall be reimbursed 23 unless the school district certifies that each of 24 25 the schools affected by the assisted housing project is at or over its student capacity; 26 27 (ii) the amount reimbursable shall be reduced by the value of any land donated to the school 28 29 district by the municipality or developer, and by 30 the value of any physical improvements made to the 31 schools by the municipality or developer; and 32 (iii) the amount reimbursed may not affect amounts otherwise obligated by the terms of any 33 34 bonds, notes, or other funding instruments, or the terms of any redevelopment agreement.